Arabian Nights (1974 film): Themes

-Differences with the source material
+Differences from the source material

 The stories are all taken from the 1001 Nights and they stay largely true to the source material, though some of the context is changed and the endings of some stories changed around.
 The two dervishes who tell their story to the ladies of Baghdad are changed to holy monks who work as painters here.
 The second dervish's story also ends here with the girl dying as she transforms the dervish back while in the original, she has a battle with the ifrit.
 This was likely changed to put a quick end to the story and to save time and resources.
 The third dervish's story is also changed in some parts.
 He kills the child while sleepwalking here, instead of cutting a fruit.
 Also his father's ship comes to the island and saves him while in the original he goes to the Palace of the One Eyed Men and the Palace of the Forty Women.
 The porter's pool joke of Night 9 is also given to Nur-ed-Din.
 Abu Nuwas's story about hiring three men is also changed to a fictional poet from Ethiopia.

 Most notably, the Scheherazade frame story is done away with.
 Pasolini wanted a different set up for this film without a character framing the tales, as he had already done previously in The Canterbury Tales where he played Chaucer.